-The State of Utah, by order of Governor Gary Herbert, has convened the Multicultural Subcommittee of the COVID-19 Task Force to address disparities, increase equity and respond with inclusion to the COVID-19 pandemic.
+The State of Utah, by order of Governor Gary Herbert, has convened the Multicultural Advisory Committee of the State of Utah's COVID-19 Response to address disparities, increase equity and respond with inclusion to the COVID-19 pandemic.

-The purpose of the Multicultural Subcommittee of Utah’s COVID-19 Task Force is to work in collaboration with existing frameworks to amplify efforts and alleviate the growing disparities faced by systematically marginalized and underrepresented communities.
+The purpose of the Multicultural Advisory Committee is to work in collaboration with existing frameworks to amplify efforts and alleviate the growing disparities faced by systematically marginalized and underrepresented communities.

-The subcommittee aims to work towards long and short-term goals that will begin to address the existing challenges the pandemic has compounded through both practical efforts and policy initiatives.
+The advisory committee aims to work towards long and short-term goals that will begin to address the existing challenges the pandemic has compounded through both practical efforts and policy initiatives.
 Immediate and urgent needs will be addressed through priority working subgroups.

 - ELEVATE best practices inspired by individual and collective achievements.